This article looks at the new SEC rules and what that means for U.S. public companies.

 Responding to challenges facing the world’s financial markets and drawing on our technical excellence, local experience and rich sector knowledge, we deliver value to our clients across international capital markets.

 With team members based in the mainstream financial centres of Europe, the USA, Middle East and Asia, we are well-placed to advise on the complete range of domestic and international capital markets issues including debt and equity, structured finance and derivatives.

-Characteristic of our approach is the way our capital markets lawyers combine with our broader finance, restructuring and corporate trust and agency expertise as well as our specialist sector teams to deliver practical, industry-focused advice.
+Characteristic of our approach is the way our capital markets lawyers combine with our broader finance, restructuring and corporate trust and agency expertise as well as our specialist sector teams to deliver practical, industry-focussed advice.

 We count issuers, financial sponsors, arrangers, underwriters, institutional investors, export credit agencies, trustees, agents, brokers, dealers, counterparties and financial advisers among our clients.

 In this edition of Commercial Disputes Weekly, we discuss decisions on the duty of care of a building designer, a charterer's obligation to pay for underwater cleaning, interpretation of a notice period and the interplay of a court disclosure order and German data protection laws.

 This article discusses what you need to know about the Corporate Transparency Act, effective January 1, 2024.